jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Integration) tools that depend on this being the case.
 Running `mvn test` will compile and run the project's unit tests.

-To run integration tests using SDK 4.0, first start up the server using `run.sh build_start`.
+To run integration tests using the SDK, first start up the server using `run.sh build_start`.
 Once it is running, do `run.sh test` to run the integration tests.
 You'll see something like: